slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Pad the documents

 The next thing that Keras requires is that all documents must be of the same length.
-As some of documents have more words than others, padding (zeroes) will be added to make the document lenghts even.
+As some of documents have more words than others, padding (zeroes) will be added to make the document lengths even.

 ## Create an embedding

 ## Visualize intial embeddings